desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ```

 ### Rarities
-Allows to query the rarities could be minted in the contract.
+Allows to query the rarities that could be minted in the contract.

 Here an example message to query the rarities:
 ```json